tdiprima/repo-sanity/README.md

 # repo-sanity

 My own sanity-checker.
 A Python CLI tool that checks a repo for dumb security mistakes.
+With color!

 ## Usage